studioml/studio/README.md

 so you will be asked for your password after an hour of inactivity.

 ### Google account authentication
-If you don't have an email and password account set up, don't despair!
+If you don't have an email & password account set up, don't despair!
 Any user with a Google account can use TensorFlow studio as a first-class citizen.
 If a token is not found when you run studio, the Web UI will redirect you to the Google account authentication app where you will be issued a new authentication token.

 ## Further reading and cool features